LaEsperantisto/Space_Duels/README.md

 <pre> ./Space_Duels </pre>

-- The current Space_Duels is made for Linux (Crostini), not Windows or Mac
+- The current Space_Duels executable is made for Linux (Crostini), not Windows or Mac